DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - OAuth is an open framework used for authentication and authorization protocols
     - OAuth is an open standard for authentication allowing the use of credentials from one site on third-party sites
     - OAuth Integration: 🔃 User attempts to access e-commerce application and chooses to login with Google Federation ➡️ Anti-Forgery token is created and sent to Google Server ➡️ Toke COnfirmation and authorization code is sent to by Google server to Ecommerce application server ➡️ Ecommerce application server sends an exchange code access and ID token to Google Server ➡️ BGoogle server sends a response token ➡️ Ecommerce application calls Google API using token.
+    - The anti-forgery state token exchanged during OAuth sessions is intended to prevent cross-site request forgery 📝XSRF/CSRF.
+This makes sure that the unique session token with the authentication response from Google's OAuth service is available to verify that the user, not an attacker, is making a request.
     - The most common protocol built on OAuth is OpenID Connect (OIDC)
     - OAuth 2.0 is often used for delegated access to applications, e.g. a mobile game that automatically finds all of your new friends from a social media app is likely using OAuth 2.0
     - Conversely, if you sign into a new mobile game using a social media account (instead of creating a user account just for the game), that process might use OIDC